N7ghtm4r3/Equinox/docs/compose/APIs/EquinoxLocalUser.md

 )
 ```

+!!!
+Warning

+    It is suggested to not hardcode the `localStoragePath` value directly, but for example create a property in
+    `gradle.properties` file or similar and `do not share` in public repos

 The lifecycle of the local user starts when the `insertNewUser` is invoked, that method locally store and then assign the
 values of each property: